Prag8855/aab/content/guides/german-work-visa.md

 - **You get**: a bank account
 - **How long it takes**: 1 or 2 days

-When you start working, you need a bank account to get paid.
-You also need it to pay your rent.
-Some banks ask for a registration certificate (*[[Anmeldebestätigung]]*).
-You only get it when you [register your address](/glossary/Anmeldung), but there are [banks that don't ask for a registration certificate](/guides/german-banks-no-address).
+You don't need a bank account to get a residence permit, but you need it for other things:

+* To get paid by your employer
+* To pay your rent
+* To buy food and other things you need

-You don't need a German bank account; any bank that supports [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung) is okay.
+You don't need to choose a German bank; any bank that supports [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung) is okay.
 [N26](/out/n26) is a good option, because they speak English and don't ask for a [registration certificate](/glossary/Anmeldebest%C3%A4tigung).
 I use N26 [since 2016](/guides/an-honest-review-of-n26).

 **[German banks for expats ➞](/guides/first-bank-account-in-germany#german-banks-for-expats)**

-You will need money in your bank account to pay your rent deposit (*[[Kaution]]*), and to survive until you get paid.
-I used [Wise](/out/transferwise) (TransferWise) to transfer money from another country to my German bank account.
+You need money in your bank account to pay your apartment deposit (*[[Kaution]]*), and to survive until you get paid.
+I used [Wise](/out/transferwise) to transfer money from another country to my German bank account.

 ### Step 5: [Find a place to live](/guides/find-a-flat-in-berlin)